• Skip to primary navigation

 Then I started experimenting and coming up with my own creations and I was on my way to becoming a serious home cook and food blogger.
 Though I now cook meat and fish regularly, I love having a base of vegetarian meals to serve for a healthy dinner.

-If you like this soup, you might also like our Curried Acorn Squash Soup, another vegetarian recipe.
+If you like this soup, you might also like our Butternut Squash and Lentil Soup or perhaps this Curried Acorn Squash Soup, both vegetarian recipes.

 How to make soup creamy without dairy